dimaspratama04/go-microservices-example/README.md

 SIMPLE CASE MICROSERVICES BACKEND USE GOLANG

+### BRANCH DETAIL

+Because this project is for personal RnD, this detail source code for each branch

+- main -> simple usecase microservices, and deployed with docker compose
+- kong -> add deployment for kubernetes, and use kong for gateway
+- envoy -> add deployment for kubernetes, and use envoy for gateway
+- envoy-keda -> add deployment for kubernetes, use envoy for gateway, and add KEDA for autoscaling

 ### SUMMARY

 _auth_ dir -> contains simple logic API wich can consume GET, POST method <br />